Evolution of Holographic Fermi Arcs from a Mott Insulator

 Beginning with the $\wp_1$ interaction, we may naively infer the effects of $\Gamma$ from our understanding of the pole--zero duality and the Pauli coupling model.
 From the work of Refs.\ \cite{edalati2, garrett} we know that, with $m=0$, the Pauli model produces sharp Fermi surfaces at large negative $p$ and gapped spectra at large positive $p$.
 In terms of the two diagonal entries of the boundary fermion Green function $G_{ij} (\omega, \mathbf{k})$, these Fermi surfaces manifest in two poles: one of $G_{11}$ at $(\omega=0, |\mathbf{k}_F|)$, and one of $G_{22}$ at $(\omega=0, -|\mathbf{k}_F|)$, with the Fermi momentum $\mathbf{k}_F$ depending on the background geometry.
 The $\wp_1$ interaction enters the bulk Dirac equation in the same way as the Pauli coupling along the $\hat{n}$-momentum axis --- preserving the general pole/zero structure of $G_{11}$ and $G_{22}$ in this frame --- but inverts the sign of $p$ in the $G_{11}$ block.
 Consequently, in the $\hat{n}$ frame the pole that was once present at $k_F$ becomes a zero at $ -k_F$, coincident with the pole still present in $G_{22}$, and when $G_{22}(0, k_F; p)$ and $G_{11} (0, k_F; -p)$ have negligible spectral weight the Fermi surface gaps at $k_F$.
 Conversely, the $\wp_2$ interaction is a less straightforward modification of the dipole coupling, and therefore does not manifestly engineer pole/zero coexistence in the boundary spectrum.\footnote{The dipole and $\wp_1$ interactions couple the same bulk fermion degrees of freedom in the $\hat{n}$ frame, differing only in the signs of those couplings.
 The $\wp_2$ interaction couples different degrees of freedom, so the pole/zero structure it induces at the boundary cannot be immediately inferred from the dipole model.} Its virtues are preservation of bulk chiral symmetry and omission of the radial boost generator $\Gamma^{\underline{r}} \Gamma^{\underline{t}}$ present in the $\wp_1$ interaction; the former property is demanded by our line of reasoning, while the latter gives the interaction a form more aesthetically natural from the perspective of the boundary, where radial boosts lack straightforward interpretation.

 While the above considerations provide some intuition about the spectrum in the $\hat{n}$ frame, the model's lack of rotational symmetry makes it difficult to infer spectral properties at general momenta.
 To remedy this we have numerically computed the boundary fermion spectral function in planar SS-AdS$_4$ with a Maxwell probe.
 Qualitatively identical results are found in extremal RN-AdS$_4$.
 Unnormalized spectral densities of the boundary fermions at the small frequency $\omega = 10^{-3} + i \delta$, for four values of the $\wp_1$ interaction and two of $\wp_2$, both with $\hat{n} = \hat{x}$, are presented in Fig.\ \ref{fig:spectra}.
+Spectral densities resulting from two values of the $\wp_3$ interaction, with $\chi = dx$, are presented in Fig.\ \ref{fig:spectra2}.
 A small broadening factor $\delta = 10^{-6}$ was introduced to resolve poles in the retarded Green function.
 More information about the geometry and computation of Green functions, including parameters used to generate Fig.\ \ref{fig:spectra}, may be found in the appendix.